sagargarg0410/Prosthetic-Hand/README.md

 To control the prosthetic arms we need proper circuitry.
 For this purpose a Raspberry Pi 3B is used along with six MG996 servo motors, each having a current value of 440 mA.
 Under maximum load, the entire setup could consume between 3 to 4 amps of current.  <br>

 We need a circuit that provides which supports low voltage and current.
-The Buck Converter circuit is found to be perfect for this role as it steps down the applied DC signal.
+The Buck Converter circuit is found to be perfect for this role as it steps down the applied DC voltage.
 This indicates that the system is made to generate a DC signal as its output, which has a magnitude lower than the applied input. <br>
 The circuit was designed and simulated in PSpice Software.
 Considering all the conditions and values required for testing, a Buck XL4005 buck converter was used to save money and time.
 XL4005  is a DC-DC 5-32V Adjustable Step Down 5A Buck Power Supply. <br>

 ## 4) Mechanical Engineering <br>

 To produce a functional arm with a good level of degree of freedom keeping in mind the Physical Design, Control Scheme, Practicality, and Affordable for the prosthetic users.
 For referring to the models InMoov was used which is the first Open Source 3D printed life-size robot.
 Utilized the stl files of the forearm and the hand from the Project InMoov.  <br>

 These STL  files are used for 3D Printing.
-3D printing is a technique used for the construction of 3D objects using CAD software.
-The material used in the prosthetic arm is ABS ( Acrylonitrile butadiene styrene) which is used because it does not melt when different parts are joined together in the prosthetic arm. <br>
+3D printing is a technique used for the construction of 3D objects using SOLIDWORKS software.
+The material used in the prosthetic arm is ABS ( Acrylonitrile butadiene styrene) which is used because it has good mechanical properties and melt when different parts are joined together with acetone in the prosthetic arm. <br>